FPtje/SublimeLinter-contrib-glualint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

+glualint itself can be configured using a file called `glualint.json`.
+Please see the [glualint readme](https://github.com/FPtje/GLuaFixer/blob/master/README.md#configuring-glualint) for more information.

 ## Contributing